 The token of her affection.

-He placed the card back on his desk and picked up the package, noticing how neatly it was wrapped.
+After placing the card back on his desk, he picked up the package, noticing how neatly it was wrapped.
 And then he looked down at the heavy bond paper of the card and he realized how much care and attention she'd put into the little details.

 It was sweet.